IvoryScript user guide

 In this tail-recursive version, the recursive call is the final operation, and the intermediate result is carried through the accumulator.

-In IvoryScript, inline polymorphic functions require special handling to achieve tail recursion.
-Because inline polymorphic functions are inlined directly, a tail-recursive function may need to delegate to a non-inline helper function.
-This helper function performs the actual recursion.
+Inline polymorphic functions require special handling to achieve tail recursion.
+Because they are inlined directly, a tail-recursive function may need to delegate to a non-inline helper function which performs the actual recursion.

 An example of this can be seen in the lengthList function, which computes the length of a list: